annemarie35/js-training/vue-training/index.md

 ref + v-model -> don't need to use useState/setState like in react, two way data binding for reactive references 2 ways = stay sync everywhere the ref is used

+## run JavaScript expressions directly in the template
+just one expression possible, you can't declare new variables inside